'Flintlock' was the US seizure of the southern portion of the Marshall islands group within the 'Bankrate' plan (30 January/4 February 1944).

-The Americans estimated, moreover, that even before the landings were made the Japanese had lost between 50% and 75% of their men killed or wounded by the US Navy’s and USAAF’s bombardment.
+The Americans estimated, moreover, that even before the landings were made the Japanese had lost between 50% and 75% of their men killed or wounded by the US Navy’s and USAAF’s bombardments.
 Even though this estimate may have been too great, it is nonetheless clear that Japanese had suffered very significant losses just from the naval and air firepower launched at them before the landings began.

 The Japanese defence system on the islands was mostly linear, with little or no depth.
 Although there were a number of fortified areas, none of these was as large or as well armed as those of Tarawa.
 In addition, there were several defences that had been created in expectation of an assault from the ocean rather than the lagoon.
 No coastal defence artillery had been emplaced on key islets guarding passages to the lagoon, and there was little or no use of mines.

 Despite these and other deficiencies, the Japanese maintained their effort to strengthen ground defences.
-Akiyama’s greatest defence nonetheless remained in his offensive aircraft operating from the well-manned bases on Roi-Namur, Maloelap, Wotje, Mille and Eniwetok, as well as the Mitsubishi A6M Reisen 'Zero' fighters of the Chitose Kokutai and 653rd Kokutai and Mitsubishi G3M 'Nell' and Mitsubishi G4M 'Betty' long-range bombers operating from the nearly completed base on Kwajalein.
-In addition, the Japanese had some Nakajima A6M2-N fighter and Mitsubishi F1M reconnaissance floatplanes detached to the seaplane bases on Jaluit, Wotje, Majuro, Taongi, Utirik and the south Kwajalein atoll island of Burton.
+Akiyama’s greatest defence nonetheless remained in his offensive aircraft operating from the well-manned bases on Roi-Namur, Maloelap, Wotje, Mille and Eniwetok, as well as the Mitsubishi A6M Reisen 'Zero' single-engined fighters of the Chitose Kokutai and 653rd Kokutai and Mitsubishi G3M 'Nell' and Mitsubishi G4M 'Betty' twin-engined long-range bombers operating from the nearly completed base on Kwajalein.
+In addition, the Japanese had some Nakajima A6M2-N fighter and Mitsubishi F1M single-engined reconnaissance floatplanes detached to the seaplane bases on Jaluit, Wotje, Majuro, Taongi, Utirik and the south Kwajalein atoll island of Burton.

-During November 1943 bombers attacks by USAAF land-based and US Navy carrier-based aircraft, in conjunction with the 'Galvanic' assault on the Gilbert islands group, had destroyed 71 of Akiyama’s fighters and bombers.
+During November 1943 bomber attacks by USAAF land-based and US Navy carrier-based aircraft, in conjunction with the 'Galvanic' assault on the Gilbert islands group, had destroyed 71 of Akiyama’s fighters and bombers.
 Reinforcements flown in from the home islands and Truk replenished many of these losses, Akiyama could expect little additional help in the future.
 The Japanese war industry was by now falling far short of the production rate that was required, affecting all branches of the armed force including the carrierborne air arm, which had already retreated from the central Pacific.
 In fact, the 32 aircraft flown from Truk were the last of the carrierborne aircraft which had been left there in the wake of that retreat.
 Akiyama was therefore expected not to defeat the US assault, but rather to delay the US forces advance while also inflicting the greatest possible losses on them.

 Within the concept of the US Navy-led drive through the Central Pacific toward the Japanese home islands, this operation was the logical successor to the 'Galvanic' capture of the Gilbert islands to the south during November 1943.
 As well as providing the forward bases necessary for this next step toward Japan, the operation also threatened the main base of Admiral Mineichi Koga’s Combined Fleet at Truk in the Caroline islands group away to the west.

-Even though the capture of the Marshall islands group had been embodied in the USA’s pre-war ‘War Plan Orange’ scheme of colour-coded contingency plans, it had not been decided which of the atolls were to be captured, and in what order they were to be assaulted.
+As noted above, even though the capture of the Marshall islands group had been embodied in the USA’s pre-war 'War Plan Orange' scheme of colour-coded contingency plans, it had not been decided which of the atolls were to be captured, and in what order they were to be assaulted.
 Expecting the US forces to make their initial move against the outermost islands of the group, the Japanese had stationed most of their defenders on the atolls of Wotje, Mille, Maloelap and Jaluit to the east and south.
 Indeed, the original US plan had called for a cautious series of sequential attacks starting in the eastern part of the Marshall islands group.